TheStigh/MMM-Alexa/README.md

 > Do you want help to confiure or just deeper understanding *arecord*, [click here](https://github.com/TheStigh/MMM-VoiceCommander/tree/master/docsarecordHelp.md)

-Then make sure you set the **hw:** and the  **card** vales according to your own hardware configuration (you get the output at the end of installerscript you just ran) where hw:0,0 representt output and hw:1,0 represent input source.
-Or you can run the command over again to see the outputs by running `cat /proc/asound/cards`
+Then make sure you set the **hw:** and the  **card** vales according to your own hardware configuration (you get the output at the end of installerscript you just ran) where hw:0,0 represent output and hw:1,0 represent input source.

 > ***Save and close*** nano editor